kelyz/Checksum-Calculator/README.md

 # Checksum-Calculator

 ## About
-This is a simple Java Swing checksum calculator.
-Input any text or file and choose an algorithm from the dropdown to calculate your checksum.
+Input any text or file, and choose an algorithm from the dropdown to calculate your checksum.

 ## Supported Algorithms
 * MD5